WebSuckIt/web-suck-it-py/examples/sysmetrics_reporter/README.md

 ## Usage

-Install the required dependencies by running `pip install -r requirements.txt`.
+Install the required dependencies by running `poetry install`.

 ### Setting up the environment variables